Learning When Not to Learn: Risk-Sensitive Abstention in Bandits with Unbounded Rewards: INTRODUCTION

 Motivated by this perspective, we develop a caution-based algorithm that learns only when it can guarantee that an error is not catastrophic (which essentially corresponds to not-too-OOD inputs).
-This approach yields sublinear expected regret for i.i.d. inputs from any fixed distribution, with bounds that also reflect how often the agent encounters far OOD inputs, while prioritizing the avoidance of irreparable errors.\looseness=-1
+This approach yields sublinear expected regret for i.i.d. inputs from any fixed distribution, with bounds that also reflect how often the agent encounters far OOD inputs, while prioritizing the avoidance of irreparable errors.
+As in standard Lipschitz contextual bandits, however, this regret bound has an exponential dependence on the dimension $n$, and is therefore most meaningful in low-dimensional settings.\looseness-1

-\textbf{Contributions.} Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=1.5em, topsep=0.5ex, partopsep=0pt, parsep=0pt, itemsep=0.5ex] \item We introduce a formal model of learning with irreparable costs and no external mentor.
+\textbf{Contributions.} Our contributions are: \begin{enumerate}[leftmargin=1.5em, topsep=0.5ex, partopsep=0pt, parsep=0pt, itemsep=0.5ex] \item We introduce a formal model of learning with irreparable costs and no external mentor.

 \item We prove two impossibility results that delineate the necessity and limits of caution.

 \item We develop a caution-based algorithm that achieves sublinear regret for any fixed input distribution. \end{enumerate}